egoist/vbuild.js.org/docs/config.md

 }
 ```

+Note: change babel options for your app won't affect the options we use to load config file.

 ## Merge Webpack config

 For advanced usage, you can merge your webpack config into the default one vbuild uses, simply use `--merge-config ./my.webpack.config.js` option.